cambridge-ceu/csd3/docs/applications/RStudio.md

 ## CSD3 modules

-From `module avail rstudio` which gives `rstudio/0.99/rstudio-0.99`, `rstudio/1.1.383`, `rstudio/1.3.1093`, and we intend to use the most recent version with `module load rstudio/1.3.1093; rstudio` and fail with messages:
+From `module avail rstudio` which gives `rstudio/0.99/rstudio-0.99`, `rstudio/1.1.383`, `rstudio/1.3.1093`, we intend to use the most recent version with `module load rstudio/1.3.1093; rstudio` but fail with messages:

 ```
 qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.